5.9.3 Debtors' Delinquent Accounts

 10. AIS Recordation of Contact.
 In addition to completing Form 12175 to report third party contacts, Insolvency caseworkers must document third-party contacts and all resulting actions taken in the AIS history.
 The caseworker must include the name(s) and title(s) of the person(s) contacted, the date of contact, business entity information, if applicable, and the purpose of the contact.

 11. Assistance.
-The local Third Party Contact Coordinator or local Counsel is available should additional guidance be needed by FI.
-CIO should contact the Campus Third Party Contact Coordinator or the Associate Area Counsel assigned to CIO, if guidance is required.
+The local Third-Party Contact Coordinator or local Counsel is available if additional guidance is needed by FI.
+CIO will contact the Campus Third Party Contact Coordinator or the Associate Area Counsel assigned to CIO, if guidance is required.

 12. Taxpayer Authorization.IRC 7602(c) does not apply to any contacts the taxpayer has authorized.
 Form 12180, Third Party Contact Authorization Form, may be used to document the taxpayer's authorization.
 Although oral authorization is allowed, it is preferable to have Form 12180 completed and retained.